canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 We chose to set up our own cluster for the system to enhance stability and autonomy, ensuring it operates independently of other environments.

-This reference will explain the steps required for doing that considering specifically the Synapse architecture.
+This reference will explain the steps required for setting up a cluster specifically for the Synapse architecture.

 Create Microk8s Cluster
 -----------------------